Industry News

 Front, Rear, and Side Projection: Which One is Right for You?

-Choosing the right projection method is essential for optimizing your viewing experience and installation flexibility.
-Front projection, rear projection, and side projection each have distinct advantages and applications.
-Understanding their differences will help you select the best solution for your needs.
+Selecting the ideal projection setup is essential for both image quality and installation convenience.
+Front projection, rear projection, and side projection each offer distinct advantages.
+Understanding their differences will help you choose the best solution for your home theater, office, or commercial display.

 Front, Rear, and Side Projection: Which One is Right for You?(图1)